petrroll/i-funcap/README.md

 - make it available on githubio domain or maybe under petrroll.cz somewhere?
 - add support for generating 55 and 27 questions versions
 - show where you fall in the populations reported in the paper

+## Current stack

+Pure HTML and vanilla js stitched together via python script that "templates".
+Want to keep it serverless to host on GitHub pages or so.
+If we decide to store results somewhere let's go API route and eg azure function or smth.
+The idea was to keep it as simple as possible hence no JS framework, no serverside, nothing.

+But as said, happy to be convinced that something shinnier would be better.